danielhatton/eights/README.md

   intermediate steps on the way to adding the symbol to the sheet, and which have to exist _in the same document as the sheet_ in order to add the symbol to the sheet; and
+* a class "`add_third_angle_projection_symbol`", whose purpose is to provide the method "`put_it_in`", which adds the standard BS 8888:2011 symbol, indicating that a set of drawings are in third angle projection ("the symbol"), to an existing `TechDraw::DrawPage` or `Drawing::FeaturePage` object ("the sheet").
+The method `put_it_in` also creates a new FreeCAD Document ("the dummy document"), containing various objects that are created as intermediate steps on the way to adding the symbol to the sheet, but which do not need to exist in the same document as the sheet.
+The method `put_it_in` also modifies the parent document of the sheet, by adding to it two `TechDraw::DrawViewPart` (if the FreeCAD version under which the module is being run is 0.19 or later) or `Drawing::FeatureViewPart` (if the FreeCAD version under which the module is being run is earlier than 0.19) objects, which are intermediate steps on the way to adding the symbol to the sheet, and which have to exist _in the same document as the sheet_ in order to add the symbol to the sheet; and
 * a class "`first_angle_projection`", whose purpose is to provide the method "`fap`", which takes any object ("the shape") which can be assigned to the "`Shape`" property of a `Part::Feature` object, and